MartianColonist/POSEIDON/docs/content/opacity_database.rst

        Orthorhombic means the optical axes align with the crystallographic axes

-       Original text does not specify how x,y,z correspond to a,b,c so we assume
+       Original text does not specify how x,y,z correspond to c,b,a so we assume

        it follows the D2H symmetry group (Ez = B1U = Ec, Ey = B2U = Eb, Ex = B3U = Ea)